AlexChulo/POC/README.md

-Sure!
-Here's a `README.md` file with just the setup instructions and no code.

----

 # Image Classification with Learning Feedback

 This project demonstrates how to use `ml5.js` for image classification with an interactive feedback system.
 Users can upload an image, get a classification prediction, provide feedback if the prediction is correct or not, and if the prediction is incorrect, the user can supply the correct label, which will be saved for future use.